orkes-io/docs/docs/reference-docs/directed-acyclic-graph.md

 Acyclic means without circular or cyclic paths.
 In the directed example above,  A -> B -> D -> A is a cyclic loop.

 So a Directed Acyclic Graph is a set of vertices where the connections are directed without any looping.
 DAG charts can only "move forward" and cannot redo a step (or series of steps.)

+Since a Conductor workflow is a series of vertices that can connect in only a specific direction and cannot loop, a Conductor workflow is thus a directed acyclic graph:

 <p align="center"><img src="/content/img/dag_workflow2.png" alt="Conductor Dag" width="300" style={{paddingBottom: 40, paddingTop: 40}} /></p>